ktstowell/automod/README.md

 1. Ignore:

    Automod will examine all sibling directories and files to your entry file and try to `require` them.
 Pass in file names/paths relative to your entry file and Automod will bypass them.
+By default it will ignore:

+   `['node_modules', '.DS_Store', 'app.js', '.gitignore']`

 2. Data: